 Buttons, regardless of how they make it onto your site, are always useful.
 When done correctly, they can be a deciding factor for your site’s success.

 Be sure to monitor your button’s success.
 Using Google Analytics is a good way to do this, allowing you to track visitor clicks and add Google UTM parameters.

 Parameters are important for gaining insight into the source of your visitor’s click, i.e. where they were before they clicked onto the link that took them to your page.

-If you enjoyed reading this article about how to add a button in WordPress, you should check out this one about fixing the destination folder already exists.
+If you enjoyed reading this article on how to add a button in WordPress, you should check out this one about fixing the destination folder already exists.

 We also wrote about a few related subjects like how to revert WordPress to previous version, how to remove category from WordPress URL, WordPress posting to Facebook, how to reorder pages in WordPress, fix the could not save password reset key to database, failed to load resource and fixing the another update is currently in progress.